MarvinXLII/BravelyRandomize2/README.md

 - Job equipment recommendations (S, A, B, ....)
 - Items (chests, quests, and enemy drops and steals)
 - Enemy weaknesses, resistances, etc.
+- Shuffling bosses

 Some quality of life options include

 - Scaling exp, JP, and pg from battles.
 - Free Magnifying Glasses and Teleport Stones from shops.

+Some shops are automaticlly updates based on options selected.
+Check them out!

-- All shops include Hi-Potions and Ethers.
+- Early shops include Hi-Potions and Ethers (only when shuffling job abilities)
+- Early shops include attack items (only when shuffling bosses and/or their resistances)
+- Early shops include all status healing items (only when shuffling bosses)

 ## USAGE